luke-z/SwissGermanToText/README.md

 - **Increasing the feature_dim_2 variable:** \
  this led to a higher accuracy on the test set, but dramatically decreased the number recognition on new data.
 - **Increase the amount of epochs:** \
- If we went over ~40 epochs, there was no more improvement to the accuracy.
+ When we went over ~40 epochs, there was no more improvement to the accuracy.
 It might even have decreased the accuracy on never seen before data due to overfitting.
 - **Changing the batch size:** \
  By decreasing the batch size we achieved a higher accuracy on never seen before data.
 The only downside is the extremely high amount of time it takes until the model is trained.

-*At the end of improvement I we were on an accuracy of about 0.92.
+*At the end of Improvement I we were on an accuracy of about 0.92.
 The recognition on new data was about 90% aswell.*

 ## Improvement II